Ampere launches new chip built from ground up for cloud workloads – TechCrunch

 James says one of the unforeseen challenges of delivering this chip is possible disruptions in the supply chain due to the Corona-19 virus and its impact in Asia where many of the parts come from, and the chips are assembled.

-She says the company has taken that into consideration, and has been able to build up a worldwide supply chain she hopes will help with hiccups that might occur because of supply chain slow downs, and she hopes that will minimize any impact.
+She says the company has taken that into consideration and has been able to build up a worldwide supply chain she hopes will help with hiccups that might occur because of supply chain slow downs.